PointCloudLibrary/pcl/doc/tutorials/content/gpu_install.rst

 ---------------------------------------------------

 In this tutorial you will learn how to configure your system to make it compatible to run the GPU methods provided by PCL.
-This tutorial is for Ubuntu, other Linux distrubutions can follow a similar process to set it up.
+This tutorial is for Ubuntu, other Linux distributions can follow a similar process to set it up.

 Windows is currently  **not** officially supported for the GPU methods.